dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 ## Padding - Border - Margin

 Three important properties control the space that surrounds each HTML element: `padding`, `border`, and `margin`.
+* An element's `padding` controls the amount of space between the element's content and its border.
+    * 4 padding sides: padding-top, padding-right, padding-bottom, and padding-left
+    * however, instead of specifying all four padding sides you could just do something like this: `padding: 10px 20px 10px 20px;`
+        * those four values work like a clock: top, right, bottom, left, and will produce the exact same result as using the side-specific padding instructions
+* An element's `margin` controls the amount of space between an element's border and surrounding elements.
+    * 4 margin properties: margin-top, margin-right, margin-bottom, and margin-left
+    * like padding, margins can be assigned likewise, e.g.: `margin: 10px 20px 10px 20px;`